edaehn/bitsgalore.github.io/_drafts/2021-02-02-android-emulation.md

 > 3.2 You may not use this SDK to develop applications for other platforms (including non-compatible implementations of Android) or to develop another SDK.
 You are of course free to develop applications for other platforms, including non-compatible implementations of Android, provided that this SDK is not used for that purpose.

 Would possibly rule out use for long-term preservation?
 Could this be negotiated with Google?
+Also not clear how these terms are compatible with the Apache 2.0 License under which source is published.
+Also, NOTICE.txt in Android Studio root folder states:

+> Android Studio includes proprietary code subject to separate license, including
+> JetBrains CLion(R) (www.jetbrains.com/clion) and IntelliJ(R) IDEA Community
+> Edition (www.jetbrains.com/idea).
+> Copyright (C) 2000 - 2017 JetBrains s.r.o.
+All Rights Reserved.
+> CLion, IntelliJ, and JetBrains are the registered trademarks of JetBrains s.r.o

+In addition, NOTICE.txt in Android/Sdk/emulator contains licensing info for all components of the emulator, + 3000 line file with numerous licenses.
+So licensing situation looks complex.

 <figure class="image">